Nexusoft/Legacy/README.md

 I will spend more time updating the documentation for this code base as I continue to make progress developing the Trust System.

-Updates Coming in Full 0.2.1 Release will include:
+Updates Coming in Full 0.2.1 Release will include:\n
 1. Trust Key Penalties to deprecate Trust Key Expiration.
 2. Possible Trust Key Reactivation.
 3. Push Packets in Mining LLP.